ably-labs/sms-in-the-browser/README.md

 * [Configure Vonage to forward SMS data as a webhook](#receivesms)
 * [Use React Functional components and React Hooks with Ably](#reactandably)
 * [Host your app on Vercel](#hosting)

-## What Are We Going to Build?

-We'll build a web app that displays SMS in the browser in realtime as they are received.

-It will be built upon the Next.js [create-next-app](https://nextjs.org/docs/api-reference/create-next-app) template, and it will contain a React component that will use Ably to receive messages.

-We'll write a Next.js serverless function that will connect to Ably and receive forwarded SMS messages from Vonage.

 ### Dependencies
 <sign-up></sign-up>